EttusResearch/uhd/host/docs/sync.rst

 * This phase offset is different for different LO frequencies
 * This phase offset remains constant after retuning

-  * Due to divider, WBX phase offset will be randomly +/- 180 deg after re-tune
+  * Due to a divider, WBX phase offset will be randomly +/- 180 deg after re-tune

 * This phase offset will drift over time due to thermal and other characteristics
 * Periodic calibration will be necessary for phase-coherent applications